Matte World Digital

-Matte World Digital was a visual effects company based in Novato, California that specialized in realistic matte painting effects and digital environments for feature films, television, electronic games and IMAX large-format productions.
+Matte World Digital was a visual effects company founded by Craig Barron, Michael Pangrazio and Krystyna Demkowicz, based in Novato, California that specialized in realistic matte painting effects and digital environments for feature films, television, electronic games and IMAX large-format productions.
 The company closed in 2012 after 24 years of service in the entertainment industry.

 History

 The company, initially called Matte World, was co-founded in 1988 by visual effects supervisor Craig Barron, matte painter Michael Pangrazio, and producer Krystyna Demkowicz.
 Barron and Pangrazio had worked together at Industrial Light & Magic, starting in 1979, when they helped create the matte-effects shots for George Lucas' The Empire Strikes Back.
 Barron and Pangrazio continued to work with the crew at ILM on notable matte-painting scenes in several classic features including Raiders of the Lost Ark, and E.T. the Extra-Terrestrial.
 Barron left ILM in 1988 after serving four years as supervisor of photography in the company’s matte department.

 The Matte World team formed to provide realistic matte-painting effects for film and television.
 In 1992, the company was renamed Matte World Digital, reflecting the new technological tools available to matte painters.
 Since then, MWD has created digital-matte environments for films directed by (among others) Martin Scorsese, Francis Ford Coppola, James Cameron, and David Fincher.

 After working on shots for more than 100 films, Matte World Digital closed its shop in August, 2012.